-Warsaw, Poland – Google Cloud CEO Thomas Kurian announced on Friday that the company will open a new cloud region in Warsaw to help customers in Central and Eastern Europe benefit from its cloud services.
+Warsaw, Poland – Google Cloud CEO Thomas Kurian announced on Friday that the company will open a new cloud hub in Poland to help customers in Central and Eastern Europe benefit from its cloud services.
 “With this new region, Google Cloud customers operating in CEE will benefit from low latency and high performance of their cloud-based workloads and data,” said Kurian.

-Earlier this year, Google CEO Sundar Pichai visited Warsaw where he announced Google’s commitment of $20m for digital skills programs across the CEE region.
+Earlier this year, Google CEO Sundar Pichai visited the Polish capital of Warsaw where he announced Google’s commitment of $20m for digital skills programs across the CEE region.

 The company also announced that it is forming a strategic partnership with Poland’s Domestic Cloud Provider (DCP), founded jointly by PKO Bank Polski and the Polish Development Fund, to help Polish businesses take advantage of cloud services.